-What should I wear in Abu Dhabi?
-Dress code for tourists
+What Should I Wear in Abu Dhabi?
+Dress Code for Tourists

-In Abu Dhabi, there is a huge range of settings with different expectations on dress standard – and the line between these settings has hazed over the years.
+In Abu Dhabi, there is a huge range of settings with different expectations on dress standards – and the line between these settings has hazed over the years.
 You will see tourists wearing a huge variety of different outfits that will likely make your jaw drop on occasion!

 You can see our comprehensive guide to how to dress for the cultural respect in Abu Dhabi here.

 To find yourself on the right side of social respectability, and the law, these are our suggestions for what is appropriate in different settings in Abu Dhabi:

 - Malls, markets, hotel foyers and restaurants: These are what we will commonly refer to as ‘public places’.
 When in a public place in Abu Dhabi, there’s an expectation at a minimum you should look to have knees and shoulders covered, for both men and women.
 So, no sleeveless tank tops, short shorts or overly revealing clothing.